BYLAWS OF THE VIRGINIA CONSERVATION ASSOCIATION

 Section A. Purposes and Objectives

-5. To promote the on-going training of conservators and practitioners in the conservation ﬁeld.
+- As resources and expertise allow, the VCA will promote the on-going training of conservators and practitioners in the conservation ﬁeld.

 Section A. Membership